isomerpages/mse-zerowaste/_recycle/01-why-recycle.md

 ### Our 2030 Recycling Targets

 Of the waste generated in 2017, more than half - almost 4.72 million tonnes - was recycled.
 Much of this is due to recycling from the non-domestic sector.

 Even so, recycling in households can still be improved.
+In 2016, only 21 per cent of waste produced by households was recycled.
+Under our 2030 recycling targets, we hope to increase this to 30 per cent by 2030.

-Singapore has set a national recycling rate target of 70% in 2030, with the increase in domestic recycling rate from 20% in 2013 to 30% in 2030, and the increase for non-domestic recycling rate from 77% in 2013 to 81% in 2030.
+Singapore has set a national recycling rate target of 70% in 2030, with
+* an increase in domestic recycling rate from 21% in 2016 to 30% in 2030, and
+* an increase for non-domestic recycling rate from 76% in 2016 to 81% in 2030.

 ![Our recycling targets for 2030](/images/our-recycling-targets.png)